vyshnavi-kamireddy/databricks-training/Week1/README.md

 # 📊 Week 1 | SQL Foundations & Advanced Querying

-> *A week dedicated to building a strong SQL foundation through hands-on practice, progressively moving from basic queries to advanced analytical techniques such as JOINs, Subqueries, Window Functions, and Common Table Expressions (CTEs).*
+> *A week dedicated to strengthening SQL fundamentals through hands-on practice, progressing from basic data retrieval to advanced analytical querying using JOINs, Window Functions, and Common Table Expressions (CTEs).*

 ---

 # 🎯 Week Objective

-The primary goal of this week was to strengthen my SQL fundamentals by solving practical database problems and working with relational datasets.
+The focus of Week 1 was to build a solid foundation in SQL by solving practical database problems and working with multiple relational datasets.
+Throughout the week, I explored core SQL concepts, advanced querying techniques, and analytical functions commonly used in real-world data analysis and database management.

-Each day introduced new concepts while reinforcing previous ones through hands-on query writing, helping me gradually transition from basic SQL operations to advanced analytical querying techniques.

 ---